nevpit/casiquiare/README.md

 geometric forms and reports their approximate size.
 Supplying the raster profile allows the results to be expressed in meters so features outside the 50–300 m range can be filtered out.

+Utility modules under `processing` extend the toolkit with low-level I/O helpers.
+The `write_geotiff` function in `processing/lidar.py` saves an array to a GeoTIFF file using a provided rasterio profile so the CRS and transform are preserved.